farambis/StatCompare-Whiz/markdown/dependent_parametric.md

 Nam, J., & Blackwelder, W. C. (2002).
 Analysis of the ratio of marginal probabilities in a matched-pair setting. *Statistics in Medicine*, *21*(5), 689--699. <https://doi.org/10.1002/sim.1017>

 Peng, C.-Y. J., & Chen, L.-T. (2014).
 Beyond Cohen's d: Alternative effect size measures for between-subject designs. *The Journal of Experimental Education*, *82*(1), 22--50. <https://doi.org/10.1080/00220973.2012.745471>

+Steiger, J. H., & Fouladi, R. T. (1997).
+Noncentrality interval estimation and the evaluation of statistical methods.
+In Harlow, L. L., Mulaik, S. A., & Steiger, J. H. (Eds.), *What if there were no significance tests?* (pp. 221--257).
+Erlbaum.

 Tukey, J. W., & McLaughlin, D. H. (1963).
 Less vulnerable confidence and significance procedures for location based on a single sample: Trimming/winsorization 1. *Sankhyā: The Indian Journal of Statistics, Series A (1961-2002)*, *25*(3), 331--352. <http://www.jstor.org/stable/25049278>